Wang Quanzhang: Imprisonment

 In June 2019 Wang Quanzhang's wife Li Wenzu, and elder sister Wang Quanxiu, together with his son Quanquan, visited Wang in Linyi Prison in Shandong for half an hour.
 According to Li "he resembled nothing more than a well-programmed but rather dull wooden man" who barely interacted with them.
 Another visit by Li in December 2019 was put off by authorities by a week, which another attorney ascribed to an intention of authorities to have the visit coincide with the Christmas holiday season to deflect the attention of international media.
 Li expressed concerns about the mental health of her husband having deteriorated since her previous visit.

 Release

 Wang Quanzong was released from prison on 4 April 2020 after having served his sentence in full.
 Authorities moved him to his former residence in the eastern city of Jinan for two weeks starting from 4 April 2020 as a precautionary measure against the novel coronavirus.
 His wife told newspapers that she suspected the government had used the virus as an excuse to quarantine him when in fact their intentions were to keep him under house arrest.

+In 2023 Wang was forced to move 13 times in two months, as part of a campaign of harassment against him and other human rights lawyers in Beijing.